teisseyrep/SCAR_test/README.md

 # SCAR #

-This is the repository for the paper "Verifying Selected Completely At Random (SCAR) assumption in Positive-Unlabeled Learning".
+This is the repository for the paper "Verifying Selected Completely At Random (SCAR) assumption in Positive-Unlabeled Learning", accepted on the main track at the ECAI 2024 conference.

 The repository contains source code,  datasets used for experiments and the supplement.